ninjakx/fb-automate-login-and-post/README.md

-# fb-auto-login
+# fb-automate-login-and-post
-Python script to automate facebook login
+Python script to automate facebook login and post automatic